joeostrander/consolized-game-boy/README.md

  - 3x scale maintaining aspect ratio
  - Option to enable scanlines, pixel effect, etc.
  - The Color scheme, border, effects can be changed via a menu overlay
- - V3 SGB Cart version fits inside a NESPi case
+ - MODEL_B version fits inside a NESPi case, with SGB Cart rev, the cartridge fits all the way in
  - Custom PCBs
- - With Version 3 PCB, you won't need a functioning Gameboy motherboard.
+ - With MODEL_B PCB, you won't need a functioning Gameboy motherboard.
 You just need a good CPU and RAM (you could even use CPU/RAM from a Super Gameboy SNES/Famicom cartridge)

 ![preview](https://github.com/joeostrander/consolized-game-boy/blob/main/images/preview.png?raw=true)